sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 npm install @glue42/bbg-market-data
 ```

 The **BBG Market Data** API depends on Glue42 [Interop](../../../../glue42-concepts/data-sharing-between-apps/interop/overview/index.html), an instance of which must be passed to the `BBGMarketData()` factory function.
 The function also accepts as a second parameter a configuration object that controls logging behavior and can also provide an optional custom logger implementation.
-The configuration object can also specify the interval at which to attempt reconnection to the Bloomberg Connector if a connection does not exist or is interrupted.
+The configuration object can also specify the interval at which to attempt reconnection to the Bloomberg Connector if a connection doesn't exist or is interrupted.

 ```typescript
 import BBGMarketData from "@glue42/bbg-market-data";